-With tie-down lashing, the securing effect is achieved from pressure increase against the load compartment.
+With tie-down lashing, the securing effect is achieved by increasing the pressure against the load compartment.
 Angled and diagonal lashing prevents non-stable loads from tipping over.

 Fig. 8-3: Strap ratchet

 The straps are tensioned using suitable clamping devices, such as strap ratchets or lashing strap winches.